nice-digital/nice-design-system/components/icons/README.md

 #### Browser support

 This method is subject to the same [browser support as inline SVGs](https://caniuse.com/#feat=svg-html5) - essentially IE9+.
-To support IE8, you'd need to roll your own fallback - that's currently beyond the scope of this package.

 ### Webfont